Italy's Monti slams Berlusconi as vote day nears

-With the Feb.
-24-25 vote two weeks away, polls suggest the centre-left Democratic Party (PD) will win a solid lower house majority but may need a deal with Monti’s centrists to gain the control of the Senate it must have to govern.
+With the February 24-25 vote two weeks away, polls suggest the center-left Democratic Party (PD) will win a solid lower house majority but may need a deal with Monti’s centrists to gain the control of the Senate it must have to govern.

 Berlusconi, who stepped down in 2011 as the financial crisis threatened to push Italy’s huge public debt out of control, has hammered away with calls for lower taxes and an abolition of the hated IMU housing levy passed by Monti’s technocrat government.

-Last week, he also said he favoured a sweeping amnesty on unpaid taxes although he later said this was not part of his coalition’s official platform.
+Last week, he also said he favored a sweeping amnesty on unpaid taxes although he later said this was not part of his coalition’s official platform.

 “This may be able to stir up popularity but it would be the proof of a country completely lacking any memory,” Monti said.